 The fish tacos, the ceviche, and the jambalaya, and the calamari along with the happy hour oysters.

 The oysters were too small for my taste, and another item where the price wasn't right.
 4 pieces for $8 at happy hour?
 Not so much.
 I've come to expect $1 to $1.5 oysters for happy hour and much better than these ones.

 The beer, we tried Citrus California and Belgian White and both were really good.

-The one thing that was irritating the most was the so called "ceviche."
-They serve this in a small bowl and it has shrimp and scallop but someone needs to let the chef know that ceviche isn't the same as cocktail which is what this was.
+The one thing that was irritating the most was the so-called "ceviche."
+They serve this in a small bowl and it has shrimp and scallop but someone needs to let the chef know that ceviche isn't the same as a seafood cocktail which is what this was.